Introduction to Cherry Hill, New Jersey

 - Cherry Hill Mall is a major shopping center in the region and was the first enclosed shopping mall located on the East Coast.

-- Barclay Farmstead Museum is an historic homestead and is included in the National Register of Historic Places and incudes a blacksmith shop.
+- Barclay Farmstead Museum is an historic homestead and is included in the National Register of Historic Places and includes a blacksmith shop

 Cherry Hill Higher Education